- Google AdWords, a form of online advertising for small business, can work wonders for small businesses.

-According to Nielsen ‘The Australian Online Landscape Review’ (July, 2003), Google has the highest unique audience available on the Internet, with 16.5 million Australian’s online, it is hard to overlook online marketing, let alone Google’s advertising platform for SMEs; due to the amount of unique searches conducted daily.
+According to Nielsen ‘The Australian Online Landscape Review’ (July 2003), Google has the highest unique audience available on the Internet, with 16.5 million Australian’s online, it is hard to overlook online marketing, let alone Google AdWords for small business advertising due to the number of unique searches conducted daily.

 This article will:

-- Define AdWords
+- Define Google AdWords for small business;

-- Show the differences between the Search & Display Networks
+- Show the differences between the Search & Display Networks;

-- Show you how Search Text Adverts work on Google
+- Show you how Search Text Adverts work on Google;

 AdWords is a highly effective form of small business online marketing offered by Google, which is divided between two networks: search and display network.

-- The Search Network - relates to Google’s search engine.
+The Search Network relates to Google’s search engine.
 When someone types in keywords and phrases into Google’s search engine, there are relevant text adverts that appear.
 These text adverts are triggered by a process in which businesses advertising on Google bid on phrases and keyword that relate what they offer.

-The Display Network - triggers text, image, and video adverts on Google sites and websites that have a partnership with Google.
+The Display Network triggers text, image, and video adverts on Google sites and websites that have a partnership with Google.
 You can also choose which websites you want your advert to appear on.

 When searching on Google, if you have noticed adverts appear with the beige background, on the top, right side and bottom of the page, then you have seen Google’s search adverts in action.

-For small businesses advertising on Google in this manner, they only pay the CPC when someone clicks on their advert, thus do no pay when an advert is triggered for keywords or phrases, regardless of how many times their adverts appears.
+For small businesses advertising on Google in this manner, they only pay the CPC when someone clicks on their advert, thus do no pay when an advert is triggered for keywords or phrases, regardless of how many times their adverts appear.

-Google’s Search Adverts in Action:
+Google’s Search Adverts in Action

 The screenshot below was generated by searching for “buy gold online” in Google’s search page.
 The text adverts on the top and the right hand side are ‘paid listings’ while for particular searches these will appear at the bottom as well.

-How does Search Adverts work for SMEs?
+How Does Search Advertising Work for SMEs?

 For example, if I have a flower shop; I sell red roses and delivery around Sydney.
 If I have a website and advertise this on Google, and bid on the relevant search terms to what I offer, I can appear at the right time when a potential customer is looking for red roses.

 There are many characteristics AdWords has; that gives the power back to the advertiser - like no other advertising platform.
 Here are the main 6 traits for those advertising on Google: